-Students will use the concept of historical significance to choose an iconic Canadian as a portrait subject for the Bank of Canada’s new $5 bank note.
-They will then create a design for their proposal.
+Students will use the concept of historical significance to choose an iconic Canadian as a portrait subject for the Bank of Canada’s $5 bank note.

 Overview

-Canada is getting a new $5 bank note.
-In early 2020 the Bank of Canada asked for nominations from the public for whose portrait should appear on the note.
-The public nomination process, used for the first time to design the $10 bank note featuring Viola Desmond, is an excellent opportunity to explore historical significance, one of the historical thinking concepts in many provincial and territorial curricula.
+In 2018, the Bank of Canada unveiled a $10 bank note featuring Viola Desmond – the first woman other than royalty to be featured on a regularly circulating Canadian bank note.
+In early 2020, the Bank of Canada asked for nominations from the public for whose portrait should appear on a new $5 bank note.
+The public nomination process is an excellent opportunity to explore historical significance, one of the historical thinking concepts in many provincial and territorial curricula.
 This concept lets students examine how and why we choose important historical figures to represent Canada.

 Big idea

-The portrait and symbols chosen for a bank note are historically significant because bank notes represent Canada.
+The people and imagery chosen for bank notes are historically significant because bank notes are designed to represent Canada.

 Total time